 Although Vail is a long, thin town spread for several miles along the Eagle River and comprising East Vail, Vail Village, Lionshead in the center, and West Vail, the hub of activity in winter and summer revolves around Vail Village, and the recently redone Lionshead, which has shops, restaurants, a heated gondola, and even a glockenspiel tower.
 Vail Village is also a hub of retail and dining with direct lift access to the mountain.

-In terms of size, Vail overwhelms nearly every other ski area in North America (only Whistler, in Canada, is larger).
+In terms of size, Vail overwhelms nearly every other ski area in North America.
 There are 5,289 acres popular with skiers and riders of all skill levels.
 Areas are clearly linked by a well-placed network of lifts and trails.
 The Front Side is draped with long trails; the infamous Back Bowls beckon powder skiers.
 A few hours of adventure skiing in Blue Sky Basin is a must for intermediate to advanced skiers and riders.

 When the snows melt and two-for-one dinners are advertised in restaurant windows, you can be sure of two things—Vail is in the heart of the mud season, and the tranquillity won't last long.
 With the blooming of summer columbines come the culture crowds for music and culinary festivals and self-enrichment in the form of writing workshops and health-food seminars.
 While the valley teems with visitors, hikers and mountain bikers stream up the steep slopes on foot and via the Eagle Bahn Gondola to head into the network of trails that web the seemingly endless backcountry.